-Creating a successful wedding photography business is a lot of hard work but doesn’t come without its rewards.
-Just because you can take a good picture doesn’t mean that you are ready to start your own wedding photography business.
+Creating a successful wedding photography business is a lot of hard work, but it doesn’t come without its rewards.
+Just because you can take a good picture doesn’t mean that you’re ready to start your own wedding photography business.

 There are many stages involved in building a successful company.
 But believing in yourself and your abilities as a photographer is also essential.

-Some things to consider when starting out.
-What makes your images unique, for example, do you have more of a photojournalistic style capturing candid moments, and working in all natural light? or do you enjoy working with off camera flash in a studio like setting?
+Here are some things to consider when starting out.
+What makes your images unique?
+For example, do you have more of a photojournalistic style capturing candid moments, and working in all natural light?
+Or do you enjoy working with off camera flash in a studio setting?

-Always be true to yourself, find your own creative style.
-If you perfect your skills in a certain style of photography you’re passionate about; this is the best way to building confidence in yourself.
-Practice on friends and family, but don’t take their word for how good your work is as naturally they are going to be biased.
+Always be true to yourself; find your own creative style.
+Perfecting your skills in a certain style of photography you’re passionate about is the best way to build confidence in yourself.
+Practice on friends and family, but don’t take their word for how good your work is, as naturally they are going to be biased.

-The average customer you will get as a wedding photographer is going to be more critical about your work.
-You might be wondering how to get exposure out in the field?
+The average customer you will get as a wedding photographer is going to be more critical of your work.
+You might be wondering how to get exposure out in the field.
 You currently have no portfolio to show potential clients, and no experience dealing with new clients.

-I wouldn’t recommend taking on a friends wedding as the main photographer, this is way too much of a responsibility, even if you think you are well prepared.
-Its their special day and shouldn’t be time for you to practice wedding photography.
+I wouldn’t recommend taking on a friend’s wedding as the main photographer.
+This is way too much of a responsibility, even if you think you are well prepared.
+It’s their special day—not your time to practice wedding photography.

 You need to also be critical of your photography.
 Know that you’re good, but also know where there is room for improvement.
 Rather than trying to compete with a million other wedding photographers out there, set yourself a personal high standard.
-If your not at the level you need to be at, find a photographers work that you admire, research what makes them successful, understand the quality of work they have to offer and know whats involved in producing it.
-Forget about the rest, there are a lot of ordinary photographers out there too.
+If you’re not at the level you need to be at, find a photographer whose work that you admire.
+Research what makes them successful, understand the quality of work they have to offer, and know what’s involved in producing it.
+Forget about the rest.
+There are a lot of ordinary photographers out there, too.
 Remember you need to aim high.
-Research what you need to get to that high level.
+Research what you need to do to get to that high level.
 You can never spend enough time researching new photographic methods and the latest equipment on the market.
-Practice using your camera in manual mode, know your equipment like the back of your hand.
-This will give you the confidence and practical skill that you will need as a professional.
+Practice using your camera in manual mode and know your equipment like the back of your hand.
+This will give you the confidence and practical skills that you will need as a professional.

-It is also of great importance to be proficient in post processing, spend plenty of time using Lightroom and Photoshop, buy photography magazines, keep reading articles on here, you can educate yourself, as everything you need for honing your photographic skills is online.
-I’ve always thought that if you do a course in photography, you are only ever going to be as good as the person that teaches you, their technique is not necessarily the best, teaching yourself builds more confidence, you are learning your own style not someone else’s!
+It is also of great importance to be proficient in post-processing.
+Spend plenty of time using Lightroom and Photoshop.
+Buy photography magazines.
+Keep reading articles.
+You can educate yourself, as everything you need for honing your photographic skills is online.
+I’ve always thought that if you do a course in photography, you are only ever going to be as good as the person that teaches you.
+Their technique is not necessarily the best; teaching yourself builds more confidence.
+You’re learning your own style not someone else’s!

-After gaining some experience as a second shooter, and you have your own portfolio, you might be thinking that your ready to begin your own business, but it is best to not rush into it.
+After gaining some experience as a second shooter and building a portfolio, you might think you’re ready to begin your own business, but it is best to not rush into it.
 Try to save as much money as you can from your assisting work to go towards advertising your business.
-If you have enough work on as a paid second shooter you can think about advertising your business locally and online, and see what kind of response you get.
-If you have a good contact that you are assisting for that has plenty of work, I wouldn’t recommend moving onto your own business until you are close to fully booked for a year.
+If you have enough work as a paid second shooter, you can think about advertising your business locally and online, and see what kind of response you get.
+If you’re assisting for a photographer who has plenty of work, I wouldn’t recommend moving onto your own business until you’re close to fully booked for a year.

-When setting your prices an important factor is knowing your value. don’t set your prices too low, people will second guess your quality, even if you do great work, they will perceive it differently.
-Of course don’t charge too much either if you are just starting out, you don’t want to lose clients because you’re too expensive!
+When setting your prices an important factor is knowing your value.
+Don’t set your prices too low.
+People will second guess your quality.
+Even if you do great work, they will perceive it differently.
+Of course don’t charge too much either.
+If you are just starting out, you don’t want to lose clients because you’re too expensive!
 I find smack bang in the middle is a good option.
 That way clients won’t second guess your prices.
 If they like your work enough they normally have a set budget for their wedding photography, and they’ll hire you.
-The average for photographic coverage with all images in high-resolution on a disk is $2500, this doesn’t include an album, but with the disk they can print as many photos as they like for their own personal use, and perhaps create their own album.

 When running your own wedding photography business, start locally.
-Pick an area and start advertising with local business linked to weddings.
-That includes:
+Pick an area and start advertising with local business linked to weddings:

 - Dress makers